ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

-The runtime goes down from **6,901 ms** to **3,704 ms**, about twice as fast, for a very safe change.
-This is a good example of a very simple change providing a substantial gain, which is quite common.
+The runtime goes down from **6,901 ms** to **3,704 ms**, about twice as fast!

+It's very common that you find significant improvements like this that are very safe and easy to make when you're starting to optimize something.
+If we didn't need this code to be drastically faster, we could stop right here with twice the speed for about 15 minutes of effort.

 ## DateTime.ParseExact?